-REDDING, Calif. — After purchasing “Complete Discography” by punk band Minor Threat, local 14-year-old Taylor Kohle is unclear if he is still allowed to like sports.
+REDDING, Calif. — Local 14-year-old Taylor Kohle is unclear if he is still allowed to like sports after purchasing Minor Threat’s “Complete Discography,” family sources confirmed.

 “Whether it’s fucking watching football or playing golf, I’m pretty sure I hate all that jock stuff now,” Kohle said.
 “I like punk and I don’t think any of the guys I go to school with even get it.”